 Best 360 Feedback Software Compared (2026)

-The 360 feedback software market splits into two very different categories: enterprise HR suites that bundle 360 reviews with performance management, OKRs, and engagement surveys.
-The other category is focused tools built for running 360 feedback specifically.
-Here is how the main options compare, and who each is actually built for.
+The 360 feedback software market splits into two very different categories: enterprise HR suites that bundle 360 reviews with performance management, OKRs, and engagement surveys, and focused tools built specifically for running 360 feedback.
+For individual leaders and small teams, 360review offers the fastest setup and lowest cost at a one-time fee starting at $19.
+For organizations that need 360 feedback integrated into a full performance management system, Culture Amp and Lattice are the strongest enterprise options.
+Here is how all the main tools compare.

 The two categories of 360 feedback software